nathanReitinger/4182-project1/README.md

 ### Videos

+> please note, many of these videos were made from macOS.
+There are slight differences when using Ubuntu.
+One difference is that Ubuntu sends packets that actually appear on the server when sending the SYN and SYNACK in TCP_send().
+These do not affect the functionality of the server or the fuzzer.

 - *packets from files* IP layer and APPLICATION layer using payload from file (application, 'application_from_file.txt' and packet from file (IP, 'ip_from_file.txt'))

 ![from files](https://github.com/nathanReitinger/4182-project1/blob/master/media/example%20-%20from%20files.gif)